ogradyc01/GoldenCheetah/Options:-Athlete:-Training-Zones.md

 * From Date: Each set of training zones is defined with a specific 'From Date' - as we assume your zones change over time.

 * Lactate Threshold: The lactate threshold heart rate (LTHR) (or anaerobic threshold (AT)) is the exercise intensity at which lactate (more specifically, lactic acid) starts to accumulate in the blood stream.
-The value entered here is - like CP for power - an important number for GoldenCheetah metrics calculations.
+The value entered here is - like CP for power - important for GoldenCheetah metrics calculations.
 (As it e.g. sets the border betwen aerobic and anaerobic exercises.)

 * Rest HR: Heartrate when resting

-* Max HR: You maximum heartrate
+* Max HR: Maximum heartrate

 ### Zones Details / Default Tab